Skip to content

 Saltwater Fortifies earthen ash.

-The solution for humanities challenges now and in the future are often found by carefully examining history.
-In my artistic work I study patterns in nature, distances in viewing, while working with the poetics of space to develop relationships through composition, described as ‘sublime timescapes’ and ‘aesthetic resonances’ to cultivate and preserve geological empathy.
+The solution solutions to humanity challenges now and in the future are often found by carefully examining history.
+In my artistic work I study origins, patterns in nature, distances in viewing, while working on the poetics of space to develop relationships in composition.
+These works have been described as ‘sublime timescapes‘ and ‘aesthetic resonances‘ motivated by the desire to cultivate and preserve Geological Empathy.

-I hereby propose artistic research of Pozzolana with the American Academy in Rome.
-As a fact-based source of discernment, researching Roman Concrete throughout history and site-specific study will be used to inform the development of contemporary artwork.
+Therefore, I propose artistic research of Pozzolana with the American Academy in Rome.
+As a fact-based source of discernment, researching Roman Concrete throughout history and site-specific studies will be used to inform the development of contemporary artwork.
+The poetic and metaphorical understandings arising from the anthropological and anthropogenic Roman Concrete research involves fundamental forces of life elements, in particular water, earth, and air.

-Drawing upon longstanding interests in technology, geology, water, creating in harmony with nature through built environments, the rheology of earth over time and ingenious use of earth sediment serves an obvious significance to understanding design longevity, include the enduring 8, 5 to 13 meters depth, underwater sites.
+Drawing upon longstanding interests in technology, geology, water, creating the in harmony with nature through built environments, the rheology of the earth over time and ingenious use of earth sediment serve including significance to understanding design longevity, including the endurance of 8, 5 to 13 meters depth, underwater sites.
 The Berkeley Lab News Center suggests Roman Seawater Concrete Holds the Secret to Cutting Carbon Emissions (lbl.gov).
-The resulting artwork’s conceptual focus shall look into notions enduring the test of time to improve sustainability and healthy ecological goals.
+The resulting artwork’s conceptual focus will look into notions enduring the test of time to improve sustainability and healthy ecological goals.

-My personal ethos is that facts generate healthier creations than ideas alone, and therefore have rooted my multidisciplinary artist practice in ongoing skill development in visual arts and design, photography (analogue/darkroom/digital), installations, music, writing and poetry, sculpture (clay, stone, mixed media materials).
-My educational background involves interior architecture, communications, social psychology, personal study of human behavior and biology, rooted in my upbringing near forests, prairie preserves, nuclear power generation, alongside ongoing interests in the technology, geology, archeology, architecture and built environments.
+My personal ethos is that facts generate healthier creations than ideas alone, and therefore have rooted my multidisciplinary artistic practice in ongoing skill development in visual arts and design, photography (analogue/darkroom/digital), installations, music, writing and poetry, sculpture (clay, stone, mixed media materials).
+My educational background involves interior architecture, communications, social psychology, personal study of human behavior and biology, rooted in my upbringing near forests, prairie preserves, nuclear power generation, alongside ongoing interests in technology, geology, archeology, architecture and built environments.
 The study of Roman Concrete aligns with the way water and earth materials interact.
-The fundamental concepts in properly understanding nature, in my eyes, become metaphorically apparent in social constructions.
-In this way the affect and actuality of constructions may offer beneficial cultural relational activity between Nordics, Italy, and Americas, with potential to extend throughout Asia and Europe.
+The fundamental concepts of properly understanding nature, in my eyes, become metaphorically apparent in social constructions.
+In this way, the effects and actuality of construction may offer beneficial cultural relational activity between the Nordics, Italy, and the Americas, with the potential to extend throughout Asia and Europe.
 Additional partnerships can be considered, such as the Enel Foundation, Norges Geologiske Undersøkelse and other Geoscience organisations.

 Bibliography (to be continued, copyright remains with the publications)